 - Carry-Back loans

-In a "carry back" agreement, the seller commits to lend you part of his home equity to assist you with your down payment funds.
-The buyer funds most of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
-Typically, this form of second mortgage will have higher interest.
+In the option of a seller "carrying back a second mortgage," the seller loans you part of his or her equity.
+The buyer funds the highest percentage of the purchase price with a traditional mortgage program and borrows the remaining funds from the seller.
+Generally, this kind of second mortgage will have higher interest.